 The garment is protected in acid-free tissue paper, and a sealed poly-bag - something we are on a mission to find an appropriate and viable alternative for!

-The tags and printed materials are 50-100% recycled paper stocks.
+The tags and printed materials are made from handmade cotton paper and 50-100% recycled paper stocks.